Creating nodes

 )

+Now you can move to your workspace main directory and compile it.
 Open terminal, move to workspace main directory and build your project

 with command catkin_make